Sid Blanks

 Sidney Blanks (April 29, 1941 – December 12, 2021) was an American professional football player who was a running back in the American Football League (AFL) and National Football League (NFL).
-He played college football for Texas A&I and was the first-ever black football player in the Lone Star Conferenceand the first African American player recruited and signed in the state of Texas.
+He played college football for Texas A&I and was the first-ever black football player in the Lone Star Conference and the first African American player recruited and signed in the state of Texas.
 While Abner Haynes and Leon King played at North Texas two years earlier, neither were recruited.
 They were both walk-ons.

 College career

 A halfback, Blanks played college football at Texas A&I University.
 Blanks was an All-American member of the Texas A&I Javelinas from 1960 to 1963.
 He was inducted into the Texas A&I Hall of Fame in 1981.
 In 2002 he was inducted into the Lone Star Conference Hall of Fame.

 Recruited by College Football Hall of Fame coach Gil Steinke in 1960, Blanks was the first African American to play in the Lone Star Conference.
 He was also the first African American to receive a football scholarship at an integrated school in the state of Texas.